 Under no circumstance can a student retroactively register for a field experience to earn credit for an internship completed in a prior semester.

-Graduate students are allowed to receive 3 credit hours for up to 2 Field Experiences.
+Graduate and undergraduate students are allowed to receive up to 6 credit hours for Field Experiences.

 The 135 hours on site translates to approximately nine hours on site per week during a 15-week semester.
 The number of hours you work per week does not have to be spread evenly across the semester.
 The hours may be scheduled at times mutually convenient for both you and the site.
 You may or may not receive pay for the experience, depending on policies and resources of your host site.
 If pay is available, you may receive both credit and pay.